GSA/fedramp-tailored/_guidance/controls/RA-5.md

 ## RA-5 Control Requirement
 The organization:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
-Scans for vulnerabilities in the information system and hosted applications [Assignment: organization-defined frequency and/or randomly in accordance with organization-defined process] and when new vulnerabilities potentially affecting the system/applications are identified and reported;
+Scans for vulnerabilities in the information system and hosted applications [Assignment: organization-defined &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;frequency and/or randomly in accordance with organization-defined process] and when new vulnerabilities potentially &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;affecting the system/applications are identified and reported;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
-Employs vulnerability scanning tools and techniques that facilitate interoperability among tools and automate parts of the vulnerability management process by using standards for:
+Employs vulnerability scanning tools and techniques that facilitate interoperability among tools and automate parts of &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the vulnerability management process by using standards for:

 1. Enumerating platforms, software flaws, and improper configurations;
 2. Formatting checklists and test procedures; and